 The McGill School of Information Studies is the pioneer school of its kind in Canada, offering programs at McGill University in Montreal, Quebec since 1897.
 Inheriting rich traditions of service from librarianship, the School recognizes innovation by continually integrating new options into our programs to educate new types of information professionals.

-> Learn more about our vision and history
+> Learn more about our mission and history

 As part of the Faculty of Arts, SIS offers our students the advantages of a small unit with all the facilities and administrative support of McGill University's largest faculty.

 The McGill University School of Information Studies is a member of the iSchools, an international consortium dedicated to leading and promoting the information field.

 The iSchools organization is composed of leading information schools which share a fundamental interest in the relationship between information, technology, and people.
 These schools have joined together to build awareness of, support for, and involvement with the information field among key constituencies, principally the media, business community, research funding bodies, student prospects, and information users; and to provide informed perspectives on matters of public policy as they affect the collection, organization, dissemination, use, and preservation of information.